srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 **&lt;HTTPTargetConnection&gt;&lt;URL&gt;** - Specifies the target URL to be used by the service callout - in this case the URL of the Google Geocoding API: ‘http://maps.googleapis.com/maps/api/geocode/json’

-1)  **Using the Extract Message Policy to parse the service callout response**
+#### Using the Extract Message Policy to parse the service callout response

-    a.
-From the ‘New Policy’ drop-down, select the ‘Extract Variables’ policy and add it with the following properties:
+    1. From the ‘New Policy’ drop-down, select the ‘Extract Variables’ policy and add it with the following properties:
         -   Policy Display Name: **Extract Geo Codes**
         -   Policy Name: **Extract-Geo-Codes**
         -   Attach Policy: **Checked**
         -   Flow: **Flow Get Hotels, Proxy Endpoint default**
         -   Segment: **Request**

-    b.
-For the ‘Extract Geo Codes’ policy, change the XML configuration of the policy using the ‘Code: Extract Geo Codes’ panel as
+    2. For the ‘Extract Geo Codes’ policy, change the XML configuration of the policy using the ‘Code: Extract Geo Codes’ panel as follows:
-        follows:

   --------------------------------------------------------------------------------------------------------